Judith Leyster: Leyster and Frans Hals

 Although well-known during her lifetime and esteemed by her contemporaries, Leyster and her work were largely forgotten after her death.
 She was rediscovered in 1893, when a painting admired for over a century as a work of Frans Hals was recognized as hers.
-Leyster's work was criticized as showing the "weakness of the feminine hand" while many of her paintings were attributed to Frans Hals.
+After the realization of Leyster's forgotten prominence and talent, she was posthumously critiqued to draw distinctions between her and Frans Hals, despite 200 years of her work being thought of as his.
+In 1964, Whitney Chadwick quotes James Laver in her survey Women, Art, and Society as saying "Some women artists tend to emulate Frans Hals, but the vigorous brushstrokes of the master were beyond their capability.
+One has only to look at the work of a painter like Judith Leyster to detect the weakness of the feminine hand."

 The confusion – or perhaps deceit – may date to Leyster's lifetime.
 Sir Luke Schaud acquired a Leyster, The Jolly Companions, as a Hals in the 1600s.
 The work ended up with a dealer, Wertheimer of Bond Street, London, who described it as one of the finest Hals paintings.
 Sir John Millars agreed with the Wertheimer about the authenticity and value of the painting.
 Wertheimer sold the painting to an English firm for £4,500.
-This firm, in turn, sold the painting as a Hals to Baron Schlichting in Paris.
+This firm, in turn, sold the painting as a Hals to Thomas Lawrie in Paris.